Summer camps will return in Summer 2022. Please join our email list if you would like more information about our upcoming programs.

 Apply early.
 We review applications as they come in.
 We do have a waitlist and will let you know if you make it.
-Unfortunately, the camp fills up fast, and it is too difficult to get rooms, labs, graduate students, and faculty instructors for an additional week in the busy summer season on campus.
+The camp fills up fast.

-Can I be in the Same Focus Group as My Friend?
+Can I be in the Same Major as My Friend?

 How Will I Be Notified of Acceptance?

-Applications will be reviewed by the middle of April.
-All applicants will receive a letter by May 4 to let them know if they have been accepted.
+All applicants will receive an email by April 15 to let them know if they have been accepted.

 When Do I Pay?